Drinking Water Facts: Perfluorinated Chemicals (PFCs) in Drinking Water

 In experimental animals, PFCs cause developmental effects.
 In humans, exposure to PFCs before birth or in early childhood may result in decreased birth weight, decreased immune responses, and hormonal effects later in life.
 More research is needed to understand the role of PFCs in developmental effects.

-- What levels of PFCs found in drinking water are harmful to my health?
+- What levels of PFCs found in drinking water are safe to drink?

-The New Jersey Department of Environmental Protection (NJ DEP) developed a guideline for chronic (lifetime) exposures to PFOA of 40 ppt (ng/L).
-NJ DEP has also developed an interim specific ground water criterion for PFNA of 10 ppt (ng/L) - see http://www.nj.gov/dep/wms/bears/gwqs_interim_criteria_table.htm.
+The New Jersey Department of Environmental Protection (NJDEP) developed a guideline for chronic (lifetime) exposures to PFOA of 40 ppt (ng/L).
+NJDEP has also established an interim specific ground water criterion for PFNA of 10 ppt (ng/L).

-- What can I do to remove PFCs from my drinking water?
+- What should I do if I am concerned about PFCs in my drinking water?

 PFC Resource Links